 In fact, Barque is a ceremonial barge.
 It was during the third month of summer.
-Thus, it brings the statue to Edfu Temple.
+Thus, it brings the statue to Edfu temple Luxor.
 It is where it believed that Horus and Hathor shared a conjugal visit.
 Each night, the god and goddess would retire to the Mamissi or berthing house.
 There is still an entrance colonnade to the Mamissi.
-There are also reliefs with considerable remaining color just outside Edfu temple.
+There are also reliefs with considerable remaining color just outside Edfu temple Luxor.
 These images portray the ritual of the birth of Harsomtus, son of Horus and Hathor.

 A robing room on the west and also a library to the east.
 It is where the priest would get the religious orders of the day.
 Within this hall are scenes of offering including the temple foundation ceremonies.
 Beyond the great hypo-style hall is a second and smaller hypo-style hall.
 It also leads to a well called the Chamber of the Nile where the Priests obtained pure holy water.
 This is a similar arrangement as found at Dendera temple.

-On the west side of the room are also doors that lead to a small laboratory with recipes engraved on the walls.
+On the west side of the room are also doors.
+The doors lead to a small laboratory with recipes engraved on the walls.
 It is for ointments and perfumes which used daily to anoint the statue of Horus.
 Moreover, beyond the second hypo-style hall is the offering hall.
 It also followed by the vestibule and finally the sanctuary.
-There is also a granite Naos here dedicated by Nectanebo II, making it the oldest relic in Edfu temple.
-It is probable that a golden gilded wooden statue of Horus about 60 cm tall would have resided on the Naos.
+There is also a granite Naos here dedicated by Nectanebo II, making it the oldest relic in Edfu temple Luxor.
+A golden gilded wooden statue of Horus about 60 cm tall would have resided on the Naos.
 This statue would have cared for by the priests in a human manner.
 It washed, dressed, anointed, fed and entertained.